 In 1964, the 74-year-old Sanders sold his company to a group of investors for $2 million, guaranteeing himself a lifetime salary and the opportunity to stay on board as quality controller and to appear in commercials for the company, which made him a full-fledged celebrity.
 The company was sold again in 1971 to Heublein (a packaged food and drink company), and by the time Sanders died in 1980 there were about 6,000 KFC outlets in 48 countries.
 In 1982, KFC was sold to tobacco giant R.J.
 Reynolds; in 1986, it was sold to PepsiCo; and in 1997, PepsiCo spun off its restaurant division (which also included holdings Pizza Hut and Taco Bell) into a public company called Tricon, which was renamed Yum!
 Brands in 2002.

 While KFC is still a major international brand (with nearly 20,000 locations worldwide and $23 billion in revenue in 2013), the company has seen better days.
 Its dominance in the chicken world has been threatened by chains like Chick-Fil-A, which has surpassed it as the leading chicken retailer, and it’s bringing in less money than chains half its size, like Panera Bread.
-The company is currently undergoing a $175 million makeover; you may have noticed the new throwback-style commercials starring Darrell Hammond as an eccentric Colonel Sanders, and stores are being remodeled with touches like blackboards indicating what farm the chicken comes from.
-Over the next few years they’ll also redo their packaging, uniforms, and décor, and plan to add new menu items like barbecue baked beans and pulled chicken.
+The company is currently completing a $175 million makeover, complete with throwback-style commercials starring a string of comedians and actors including Darrell Hammond, Norm MacDonald, Jim Gaffigan, and Rob Lowe as an eccentric Colonel Sanders; and stores are being remodeled with touches like blackboards indicating what farm the chicken comes from and lots of photos of the Colonel himself.
+They've also rolled out some succesful new menu items, like Nashville hot chicken.

 Whatever the future holds for KFC, it’s clear that the Colonel’s creation isn’t going anywhere anytime soon.
-Read on for 10 things you didn't know about it.
+Click here for 15 things you didn't know about it.